learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 // => "Ice cream dispensed.
 Your change is NaN.
 Thank you!"
 ```

-Neat — we can `console.log()` out the result of any expression!
+Cool — we can `console.log()` out the result of any expression!
 Through our
 awesome debugging powers, we've discovered that our `validateSelection()`
 function is `return`ing `null` instead of `false`.
 Sure enough:
 ```js